ncphillips/rpg-notes/world/races.md

 ## Eladrin

-Eladrin are seen as poor.
-Their society is rigid and legalistic, but they are seen as rural bumpkins.
+Their society rigid and legalistic, but they are seen as poor country bumpkins.
 Many of their civilizations are past their prime.
 Some of the poorer lower-cast are ending up in cities; others are in non-elf militaries because of their keen combat skills.